Having a mental illness is very tough. It’s still somewhat stigmatized in the world we…

 Many people do not realize that mental health illnesses have both psychological and physical symptoms that can be debilitating.
 These symptoms can prevent a person from performing their work at a high level.
 Workers should be able to come forward and seek treatment and not have to worry about losing their jobs and their income.

 If you have sought help for your mental health issues and been denied workers’ compensation coverage, or worse, fired from your job, seek legal assistance immediately.
-At Koszdin, Fields, Sherry & Katz, we will work with you to get the compensation you deserve.
+At Koszdin, Fields & Sherry, we will work with you to get the compensation you deserve.
 We know that the workplace can cause major mental health illnesses.
 When you need a Van Nuys mental health claims attorney, you can reach out to us for a free consultation by clicking here or calling one of these numbers: 818-812-5639 or 800-747-3447.